 A pair of leather work gloves or cut-resistant gloves are a good idea.
 The chances of any flying debris is low.
 Still, when working with any tool it’s typically a good idea to wear safety glasses.

-How to Use a Hacksaw
+The 5 Tips on How to Use a Hacksaw

 For the sake of this guide, we’ve broken down making a cut with your hacksaw into five easy steps.
 However, once you’ve made a few cuts, you’ll be able to do this without thinking about it.